 Some gear talk: Charlie’s rechargeable toys.
 A Power Monkey solar panel provides juice for a Kindle/Blackberry/SteriPEN Freedom/iPod Shuffle and portable speaker.
 Not that you really need all these gadgets for a couple of nights under tarp… But it was fun to try them out.

-The rechargeable insert in the Petzl headtorch was pretty cool.
+The rechargeable lithium battery insert in the Petzl headtorch is very cool.

 Likewise, the mini-USB charged SteriPEN Freedom is definitely something I’ll be investing in.
 48 seconds of UV blasting cleans half a litre of water.